coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 **Musical Instrument, Common or Masterwork:** A masterwork instrument grants a +2 circumstance bonus on Perform checks involving its use.

-**Scale, Merchant's:** A scale grants a +2 circumstance bonus on Appraise checks involving items that are valued by weight, including anything made of precious metals.
+**Scale, Merchant’s:** A scale grants a +2 circumstance bonus on Appraise checks involving items that are valued by weight, including anything made of precious metals.

-**Spell Component Pouch:** A spellcaster with a spell component pouch is assumed to have all the material components and focuses needed for spellcasting, except for those components that have a specific cost, divine focuses, and focuses that wouldn't fit in a pouch.
+**Spell Component Pouch:** A spellcaster with a spell component pouch is assumed to have all the material components and focuses needed for spellcasting, except for those components that have a specific cost, divine focuses, and focuses that wouldn’t fit in a pouch.

-**Spellbook, Wizard's (Blank):** A spellbook has 100 pages of parchment, and each spell takes up one page per spell level (one page each for 0-level spells).
+**Spellbook, Wizard’s (Blank):** A spellbook has 100 pages of parchment, and each spell takes up one page per spell level (one page each for 0-level spells).

-**Thieves' Tools:** This kit contains the tools you need to use the Disable Device and Open Lock skills.
-Without these tools, you must improvise tools, and you take a --2 circumstance penalty on Disable Device and Open Locks checks.
+**Thieves’ Tools:** This kit contains the tools you need to use the Disable Device and Open Lock skills.
+Without these tools, you must improvise tools, and you take a –2 circumstance penalty on Disable Device and Open Locks checks.

-**Thieves' Tools, Masterwork:** This kit contains extra tools and tools of better make, which grant a +2 circumstance bonus on Disable Device and Open Lock checks.
+**Thieves’ Tools, Masterwork:** This kit contains extra tools and tools of better make, which grant a +2 circumstance bonus on Disable Device and Open Lock checks.